SubodhSingh8543/Algowiz-Assignment/README.md

 ## Description

-In this project, we have developed a WebSocket server and a WebSocket listener.
+In this project, I have developed a WebSocket server and a WebSocket listener.
 The WebSocket server sends order updates, and the WebSocket listener logs all activities, filters duplicate and redundant data, and shows actions taken like `orderUpdate`, `orderPlaced`, and `orderCanceled`.
 Additionally, it ensures that only the most recent update is considered every second, ignoring all previous updates within that timeframe.

 ## Tech Stack